Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Disable Roots Elemental Soil Redstone ticking (Universal Tweaks).
 - Add Tinkers' Construct Kamas to the toolShears oredict, allowing them to be used in the EnderIO Slice'N'Splice.
 - Rebalance Extra Utilities 2 Grid Power Generators to be cleaner and achieve a similar effect while generating less confusion.
+- Add more fertilizer options to the EnderIO Farming Station.

 ## QoL Improvements: